everit-org/jBrowserDriver/README.md

 # jBrowserDriver

+This is a forked version of original jBrowserDriver that has JDK 11 support.

 A programmable, embeddable web browser driver compatible with the Selenium WebDriver spec -- headless, WebKit-based, pure Java

 Licensed under the Apache License v2.0 ([details](https://raw.githubusercontent.com/MachinePublishers/jBrowserDriver/master/LICENSE)).